yifanliang/BIOL7210_FunctionalAnnotation/README.md

 - Input file format:  .fasta
 - Output file format: .gff

-- Command used:
+Command used:
+> pilercr -in input_file_path -out output_file_path -noinfo

 ##### Transmembrane Domains: TMHMM

 TMHMM is a membrane protein topology prediction tool that focuses on the prediction of transmembrane helices in proteins with high accuracy.
 Its accuracy can be comprised in the presence of signal peptides.

 - Input file format:  .fasta
-- Output format: short/long, .txt
+- Output format: short/long, .gff

 Command used:
 > ./tmhmm -output_format input_file_path > output_file_path